 Material: Heavier than other linen sets

 Linen as a material can be quite wrinkly, which is something to keep in mind if you aren’t a fan of that look.
 The fabric also comes in different forms: scratchy raw linen, soft washed linen, linen-cotton blends—the list goes on.
 The linen used for these particular sheets is sourced in Italy and Belgium, but the set is sewn in Westchester County, New York.
-The sheets come pre-washed with a non-toxic and non-petroleum based biodegradable soap, according to the retailer website.
+The sheets come pre-washed with a non-petroleum based, biodegradable soap, according to the retailer website.